 Any student not in complete uniform will be denied admittance to any skills laboratory and/or clinical class.
 The student will be marked "ABSENT" for the day, and like any absence, the student needs to make up for it within the term the absence occurred.
-No promotion to the next term or graduation will be granted for students with absences not made up for.
+No promotion to the next term or graduation (when in Term 4) will be granted for students with absences not made up for.